Skip to main content

 3. Connect (api-key runtimes)

 POST /api/runtimes/:id/connect with body { apiKey, provider? } stores the key in the encrypted vault and returns the recomputed connectionState.
-The key is trimmed; an empty key returns 400 ({ error: "apiKey is required" }).
+The key is trimmed.
+An empty key returns 400 ({ error: "apiKey is required" }), with one exception: for clawboo-native with an explicit provider, omitting apiKey is a keyless reconnect against a key that already resolves for that provider (200, nothing stored).
+That is what the Providers manager’s one-click Use sends; when nothing resolves for that provider the 400 reads no existing key found for <provider> instead.
 The response never echoes the key.
 The card sends the key from the needs-auth state (the input label is the runtime’s envVar, with a show/hide toggle).
 On success it clears the input and re-fetches status, which flips the card to ready.
 For clawboo-native the optional provider field routes the key to the right vault slot.
 Without it, the key lands in ANTHROPIC_API_KEY; with provider: "openai" or "openrouter" it goes to that provider’s env var (validated against the runtime’s known set), and provider: "ollama" is a keyless no-op (nothing is stored).

 4. Connect (codex, oauth)

 codex cannot be connected with a pasted key on current versions.
-POST /api/runtimes/codex/connect is a no-op that returns:
+POST /api/runtimes/codex/connect is a no-op on storage that probes the login (codex login status) and returns the CURRENT state — ready when you are already signed in, else:

 6. Disconnect

 POST /api/runtimes/:id/disconnect deletes the runtime’s stored credential and returns the recomputed connectionState.
 It keeps the CLI installed, so the card drops from ready to needs-auth.
-The card’s Disconnect button (panel variant only) confirms first, since you will need to re-enter the key to reconnect.
-For codex (no envVar) this is a no-op that just re-reports state.
+A connected runtime shows the button in its Manage body, and it confirms first, since you will need to re-enter the key to reconnect.
+For codex the button is labelled Sign out and calls the logout route below instead; POST /api/runtimes/codex/disconnect (no envVar) has no stored credential to delete and is not wired to any button.

 Where keys are stored